AmraniCh/ajax-router/README.md

 ### `onException(callable $callback)`

-*Handle exceptions that may occur during the flow of the current AJAX request.*
+*Allows to use a custom exception handler for exceptions that may be thrown when calling a handler for the current AJAX request.*

 * **$callback :** a callback function that will accept the exception as a first argument.